 - When will mediation occur?
 The court clerk, judge, or sheriff will announce if there are mediators available that day.
 Usually, the judge will tell the audience that if you opt for mediation, you can try to Mediate The Case while other hearings are being conducted.
 If you finish the mediation early, then you get to "skip the line" and your case is processed faster.

-Are Attorneys Allowed in Small Claims Court in Carroll County?
+Do Professionals Are Allowed in Small Claims Court in Carroll County?

 - Right before the hearing, the judge will ask the parties to show each other the evidence that they have brought with them.